Finishing up Halloween-inspired recipes are these delicious, sweet and salty Pumpkin “Snickers” Bars.

 - 1 tbsp coconut oil

 - Start by making your base.
 Stir together all ingredients until combined.
-Press the mixture into the base of individual chocolate moulds (I used rectangular moulds) OR a lined loaf tin.
-If the mixture is too sticky, add a few more oats.
+Press the mixture into the base of a lined loaf tin.
+If the mixture is too sticky, add a touch more ground almonds.
 If it’s too dry, a touch more pumpkin will do!
-Scatter over some of the salted peanuts, then set aside.
+Scatter over some of the toasted pecans, then set aside.

 - In the meantime, make the caramel.
 Place the medjool dates and peanut butter into a food processor and blitz until almost smooth, adding splashes of coconut milk as you go to loosen.
 Add in the maple syrup – to taste – and blitz until completely smooth, but still thick and caramel-like in texture.
-Add flaky sea salt, to taste.
+Add flaky sea salt and pumpkin pie spice, to taste.

 - Spoon over each of your bases, then place in the freezer for a few hours.